Jared Cook Player Prop Bets for NFL Week 8 | Los Angeles vs. New England 10/31/2021

 Season Stats

-- Cook has seen the ball thrown his way five times in the red zone this season, 16.7% of his team's 30 red zone pass attempts.
+- With five targets in the red zone this season, Cook has been on the receiving end of 16.7% of his team's 30 red zone pass attempts.

-- The Chargers have run 64.0% passing plays and 36.0% rushing plays this season.
-They rank 17th in the NFL in scoring.
+- The Chargers have called a pass in 64.0% of their plays from scrimmage this year while running the ball 36.0% of the time.
+This offensive attack ranks 17th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Cook's matchup with the Patriots.